 Focus: Students will increase their competency in Spanish and achieve a basic understanding of human language.
 Using Spanish as the main resource, students will identify and describe structural patterns, understand sociolinguistic variation, and become more aware of the complex interconnections between language, culture, identity, and power.

-Themed Inquiry Coordinator/email: Associate Professor of Languages, Dr. Pilar Valenzuela
+Themed Inquiry Coordinator/email: Dr. Pilar Valenzuela

 Restrictions: Not open to majors in Spanish